JasonMcTigue/data-project/README.md

 To add new data to the dataset you need to use a post call.

-So for example if I wanted to add a new location to the dataset I would do a post call on the follwing URL: *http://galwayWCs.ie/newWC*
+So for example if I wanted to add a new location to the dataset I would do a post call on the following URL: *http://galwayWCs.ie/newWC*

     -POST /GalwayWCs/newWC HTTP/1.1
     -Host: galwayWCs.ie